 This plot shows per inclination angle the intensity measurement results for each turn angle at that inclination angle.
 There normally are differences in illuminance values for different turn angles.
 However for further calculations the averaged values will be used.
-When using the average values per inclination angle, the beam angle can be computed, being 318 degrees.
-This is the average value but as the light bulb has a symmetry over its z-axis (height axis), this angle is valid for all turn-angles the light bulb is looked at.
+When using the average values per inclination angle, the beam angle can be computed, being 18 degrees.
+This is the average value but as the light bulb has a symmetry over 360 degrees, this angle is valid for all turn-angles the light bulb is looked at.